Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Introduction

 \begin{itemize} \item Using human feedback to train reward models for images (e.g., aesthetic or relevance scores) \cite{xu2023imagereward} and then applying RL or related optimization to fine-tune the diffusion model to increase those rewards \cite{fan2023dpok}. \item \textit{Reinforcement learning from human feedback (RLHF)} for images: collecting human preference data (e.g., which of two images better matches a prompt) and using policy gradient methods (or variants) to adjust the model \cite{lee2023aligning}. \item \textit{Direct Preference Optimization (DPO)} methods: optimizing the model directly on preference data without an explicit reward model by turning preference comparisons into a loss \cite{rafailov2023dpo}. \item \textit{Differentiable reward fine-tuning}: techniques that backpropagate reward gradients through the diffusion sampling process, avoiding high-variance RL estimators \cite{clark2024draft}. \item Addressing safety-specific alignment: methods focusing on reducing harmful content while preserving quality \cite{xing2025focusfix}, for example by optimizing against a ``safety reward'' or filtering mechanism. \end{itemize}

 Despite these efforts, many open problems remain.
-Early studies showed that naive fine-tuning on human feedback can lead to \emph{alignment–fidelity trade-offs} \cite{lee2023aligning}: improving prompt alignment might degrade image fidelity or diversity.
-Over-optimizing against a learned reward model can cause \emph{reward hacking} where the generative model finds loopholes in the reward that do not correspond to genuinely better images \cite{yang2024dense,zhang2024rewardoveropt}.
+Early studies showed that naive fine-tuning on human feedback can lead to \emph{alignment--fidelity trade-offs} \cite{lee2023aligning}: improving prompt alignment may degrade image fidelity or diversity.
+Over-optimizing against a learned reward model can cause \emph{reward hacking}, where the generative model finds loopholes in the reward that do not correspond to genuinely better images \cite{yang2024dense,zhang2024rewardoveropt}.
 Ensuring \textbf{safety} (avoiding nudity, violence, or bias) is particularly challenging; it often requires additional precautions since simply instructing the model via text may not suffice.
-The feedback data itself can be expensive to gather and might not cover the full space of prompts and user intents we care about, raising questions of generalization and scalability \cite{xu2023imagereward} \cite{uehara2024feedback}.
+Feedback data can also be expensive to gather and may not cover the full space of prompts and user intents, raising questions of generalization and scalability \cite{xu2023imagereward,uehara2024feedback}.

-In this thesis, we aim to advance the alignment of diffusion models along two axes: (1) developing and understanding algorithms for alignment (with a comprehensive review of existing methods), and (2) proposing new research directions to address current limitations in alignment and safety.
-We will explore the following: \begin{itemize} \item A literature review and taxonomy of current alignment methods for diffusion models, especially those using RL or reward models. \item Critical analysis of how these methods differ in objectives (e.g. human preference vs. automated aesthetic reward), optimization strategy (policy gradient vs. direct backpropagation, etc.), data efficiency, and outcomes on alignment and safety. \item Identification of gaps and challenges (such as reward overoptimization, need for large human feedback datasets, multi-aspect alignment difficulties, etc.). \item Five concrete research proposals to tackle key challenges, each scoped for a 2-year investigation. \end{itemize}

-The rest of this document is organized as follows.
-In Section \ref{sec:background}, we provide background on diffusion models and formalize the alignment problem in this context.
-Section \ref{sec:literature} presents a comprehensive literature review of recent approaches to align diffusion models with RL and reward modeling, grouped into categories (with summary tables for comparison).
-Section \ref{sec:related} discusses relationships between these works, pointing out how techniques have evolved to overcome previous shortcomings.
-Section \ref{sec:research} then introduces five proposed research directions, each with detailed discussion of the problem, related work, and methodology plans.
-Finally, Section \ref{sec:conclusion} concludes with how these research directions together aim to ensure diffusion models can be safely and effectively deployed in alignment with human users.
+This review has three objectives.
+First, it provides a structured taxonomy of alignment methods for diffusion models, emphasizing approaches based on reinforcement learning, reward models, preference data, and differentiable rewards.
+Second, it compares these methods according to their optimization objectives, feedback assumptions, sample efficiency, stability, and safety implications.
+Third, it identifies open problems that remain insufficiently addressed by the current literature, including reward overoptimization, multi-objective trade-offs, adversarial prompt robustness, continual preference drift, and interpretability of reward models.